 All f this sitting means just one thing.
 You’re not moving as much as it should for your best health outcomes.
 When you sit, not walking, doing housework, or moving around you are wasting so much time that could be spent on fitness or other physical activity that can help you to burn a few more calories.

-Studies have shown that people who spend more time sitting tend to weight more and also weighing more leads people to sit more often.
+Studies have shown that people who spend more time sitting tend to weigh more and also weighing more leads people to sit more often.

 So using every chance to move around and spend as much little time as you can to sit helps you not only to burn some calories it is also good for overall health.